jayesh15111988/JKActivityViewController/README.md

 Feel free to add any correction/enhancements to this project through pull requests.

 I have also written a blog post on how to implement `UIActivityViewController` along with custom activities.
-###You can refer to [Implementing UIActivityViewController](https://jayeshkawli.ghost.io/using-uiactivityviewcontroller-swift/)
-for more information.
+###You can also refer to [Implementing UIActivityViewController](https://jayeshkawli.ghost.io/using-uiactivityviewcontroller-swift/) for more information.